luke-c/RentalCarsCodingTest/README.md

 Coding test for Rental Cars application.
 Developed in IntelliJ.

 # Requirements
-JDK 1.8
-Maven as I could not get JAX-RS working without it
+JDK 1.8 and Maven as I could not get JAX-RS working without it

 # Libraries used
-Gson
-JAX-RS
+Gson and JAX-RS

 # Usage
 For part 1, run RentalCarsCodingTest.java and see the results in Terminal